 Byron Bay is kind of like the California of Australia, full of cool eateries, friendly (and quirky) people and surrounded by great beaches.
 Get acquainted

 We’re all about the travel life!
-Whether we’re enjoying short trips from Hong Kong over long weekends and public holidays or heading off on annual leave to tropical destinations like the North of Mauritius, there’s nothing quite like setting foot somewhere new.
+Whether we’re enjoying short trips from Hong Kong over long weekends or heading off on annual leave to exotic destinations like Dubai or the North of Mauritius, there’s nothing quite like setting foot somewhere new.
 And if you haven’t yet explored the vast expanse that is Australia yet, then we definitely suggest you do so, and not just because the founder of Honeycombers, Chris Edwards calls it home.
 She’s even put together a handy local’s guide to Byron Bay, so you can explore the best bits.

 An essential guide to Byron Bay, Australia